Frank Langstone: Early life

 Langstone was born in Bulls probably on 10 December 1881.
 He was the fourth of five children to Charles Walter Langston, a vet, Margaret McDermott, a seamstress.
 His father abandoned the family and not long after his mother died on 23 December 1890.
 His older sister Katherine took care of the family, thus financial pressures prevented him having a proper education, though he was an extensive reader.
 Eventually he went into foster care where he continued self educating himself before he became an apprentice blacksmith.

 In around 1906 Langstone moved to Masterton where he became the proprietor of the refreshment rooms at the railway depot, and later ran a billiard saloon.
 On 24 April 1906 he married Agnes Clementine King, they had five sons and two daughters.
 He was involved with setting up the left-wing Maoriland Worker newspaper in 1910.

-He later became a shearer and was involved in the Wellington branch of the New Zealand Shearers' Union before moving to Te Kuiti, in the King Country in 1913 to run a local restaurant.
-He briefly lived in Auckland before returning to Te Kuiti in 1918 to become the proprietor of a railway restaurant in Taumarunui, and a fish-and-chip shop in 1919.
+He later became a shearer and was involved in the Wellington branch of the New Zealand Shearers' Union before moving to Te Kūiti, in the King Country in 1913 to run a local restaurant.
+He briefly lived in Auckland before returning to Te Kūiti in 1918 to become the proprietor of a railway restaurant in Taumarunui, and a fish-and-chip shop in 1919.
 After joining the Shearers' Union Langstone became politically active, joining the first Labour Party in 1910 and then the Social Democratic Party (SDP) from 1913, of which he was president of the Te Kuti branch.
 He was a foundation member of the Labour Party in 1916 after it absorbed the SDP.